Laksh-143/E_Commerce_SentimentAnalysis_pipeline/README.md

 **Neutral class accuracy is low (F1: 0.05).** 3-star reviews are inherently ambiguous — "the product was fine but took forever" has no single correct ABSA label.
 These are correctly routed to a human agent queue in the pipeline, but counted as misclassifications in the evaluation.

 **Short or misspelled text can misclassify confidently.** Zero-shot models have no spell-check layer.
 The 60% confidence threshold catches many of these, but not all.

-**No fine-tuning was applied.** The model runs entirely zero-shot.
-Fine-tuning `mDeBERTa-v3` on a labelled subset of Olist reviews would likely push accuracy above 90%.

 ---

 ## 📁 Project Structure